An incorrigible romantic.

 I know, first impressions are everything.
 But then what impression would my reader have of me if I couldn’t be honest with myself, and who I am?

-I have always been the dark horse of my family, enjoyed (and still do!) years of exploring my dark side.
+I have always been the dark horse of my family, enjoying years of exploring my dark side.
 Nothing wrong with that!

 Think about it, incurable and unashamed.
-Bit of a rebel, yes that’s me!
+Bit of a rebel!

 Plus, I like how the word ‘incorrigible’ rolls of the tongue – try it.
 Aren’t I right?
 It feels good.

 Is it nature or nurture?
-I am naturally strong-minded, dynamic, pig-headed (if you like).
+I am naturally strong-minded, dynamic, pig-headed.
 But I am sure that living a matriarchal childhood, being wisely feminist (I can explain!) and growing up in the metropolis of London have something to do with it.
+Nurtured and moulded into who I am today.

-I am unashamedly and Islingtonite.
+I am unashamedly an Islingtonite.
 And I am proud of it!

 An Incorrigible Islingtonite.